African humid period: Tropical West Africa

 In Lake Bosumtwi the African humid period ended about 3,000 years ago after a brief moistening between 5,410 ± 80 years ago that ended 3,170 ± 70 years ago.
 This, earlier but similar changes off western Senegal and later but similar changes in the Congo Fan appear to reflect a southward shift of the precipitation zone over time.
 Some drying occurred simultaneously between the Sahel and the Gulf of Guinea.
 Some lakes in the Guineo-Congolian region dried out, while others were relatively unaffected.

 A general tendency towards a drier climate is observed in West Africa at the end of the AHP.
-There, dense vegetation became progressively thinner between 5,000 and 3,000 years ago, and major perturbations of the vegetation took place around 4,200 and 3,000–2,500 /2,400 calibrated years ago.
+There, dense vegetation became progressively thinner between 5,000 and 3,000 years ago, and major perturbations of the vegetation took place between 4,200 and 2,400 years ago.
 A brief return of moister conditions took place 4,000 years ago while a substantial dry phase occurred between 3,500 and 1,700 years ago.
 Aridity became established between 5,200 and 3,600 years ago in the Sahara.
-In Senegal modern-type vegetation arose about 2,000 years ago.
+In Senegal mangroves collapsed 2,500 years ago and modern-type vegetation arose about 2,000 years ago.

 Central Africa

 Farther south at the equator between 6,100 and 3,000 calibrated years before present savannah expanded at the expense of forests, with the transition possibly lasting until 2,500 calibrated years before present; a different time course estimate for the area between 4° southern and 7° northern latitude states that forest cover decreased between 4,500 and 1,300 years ago.
 In the Adamawa Plateau (Cameroon), the Ubangui Plateau (Central African Republic) and the Cameroon Volcanic Line montane forests disappeared at the end of the African humid period.
 In the Adamawa Plateau savanna has continuously expanded since 4,000 calibrated years ago.
 Such a change took also place in Benin and Nigeria between 4,500 and 3,400 calibrated years ago.
+Climate around the Gulf of Guinea became drier at the end of the AHP, although forests remained stable on Sao Tome.
 In the Congo Basin, there were changes in the composition and density of the forests rather than their extent, and along the equator precipitation may have increased around 4.2 ka.
 Many vegetation changes in the tropical regions were probably caused by a longer dry season and perhaps a smaller latitudinal range of the ITCZ.